 In Campiello, I first spotted our tattooed Bavarian brother, Stefan, sporting a rather neatly combed Mohawk cut, he rather stood out, I thought.
 A mechanic by trade, and considering his appearance, Stefan was a lover of kittens, dogs, and protector of all creatures, a big softie.
 We came across him again the next day, as we all headed for Berducedo via Hospitales; easily the most incredible day on the Primitivo, but that again is yet another story.

-Wait I almost forgot to introduce myself, Sarah from Cornwall in the UK, a nutrition therapist and behavioural therapist, lone wolf, until now, and lover of long distance walking, nature and wildlife.
+Wait I almost forgot to introduce myself, Sarah from Cornwall in the UK, a nutrition therapist and behavioral therapist, lone wolf, until now, and lover of long distance walking, nature, and wildlife.

 And so a family of four became five; we stayed together for the rest of the way.
 I guess as a therapist it would be no surprise that I find this notion of ‘family’ so intriguing.
 In fact, Camino attachment theory would make for interesting research.
 But it caused me to ask ‘what kept us together’, my little family were so much younger than I. Their average age mid 20’s – mid 30s, myself 50+ … Birte and Jan- Erik had each other, the lads had each other, I was a loner we didn’t ‘need’ one another in that sense.

 In addition, despite descriptions and my original predictions, there was no shortage of company on the Primitivo, the lesser known paths now becoming more well-known and travelled.
 So there were many others to meet and share the journey with.
 And yet, we not only stayed together; we shared decisions and adapted our stages to stay together.